leeyuejia/GA_seif2020/unit_2/w12d3/student_labs/Captains_Log.md

 1. don't forget to `git add` and `git commit` your work, give yourself an informative commit message so you can trace back your work, if you need to

 ### Mongo
-1. install mongoose and configure it in your `server.js`
+1. Install mongodb and configure it in your `server.js`

 ### Logs Model
 1. `mkdir models`
 1. `touch models/logs.js`
-1. Create the logs schema
+1. Create the logs schema, and the following fields are required.
   - title: string
   - entry: string
   - shipIsBroken: Boolean (bonus: set a default to true)
     - Super bonus:
-      - as a second argument to mongoose.Schema(), add `{ timestamps: true }`
+      - Add both createdAt and updatedAt (timestamps) fields

 ### Upgrade your Create Route
 1. upgrade your code to create your log in MongoDB